 A list of those classed as clinically vulnerable can be found here:

 To ensure social distancing is maintained (2m for inside Places of Worship), we have had to limit capacity in each building as follows under the "1 Metre plus rule for times we are open for Public Worship":

 - Total Capacity for St Nicholas Church (excl.
 Priest and one Warden): 40

 - Total Capacity for St Katharine’s Church (excl.
 Priest and one Warden): 55

 - You will be asked to sanitise your hands on arrival, and you will be directed to a seat.
 There is now a legal requirement to wear a Face Covering unless you are exempt.

 - Worship will look different – there will be no hymn singing, and no physically exchanging 'The Peace'.
 Communion will be in one kind (consecrated bread) only, and full instructions on receiving it will be given before the service begins.

 - We will keep you updated if the situation changes, and we will remove the booking system as soon as practicably possible.

 - If you have any symptoms of COVID19 such as a high temperature, a persistant dry cough, and/or loss or change to sense of smell or taste, or you believe you may have COVID19, then clearly you should not attend the church buildings until you have recovered, having following government advice on self isolating and been tested for COVID19.

 We are now able to accomodate funerals in the Church buildings, with limited numbers.
-Contact Fr Kevin if you wish to discuss arranging a funeral here.
+Contact the Parish Office to arrange these.